chrisjsewell/markdown-it-pyrs/README.md

   - heading anchors, is not strictly in the spec, but should be noted
   - Add more testing

-- disable rules

-- Add CLI

 Open issue upstream:

 - no `text_join` rule (to join adjacent `text` and `text_special` tokens)
 - Capture reference nodes
 - Capture link reference definitions
-- Turn off code rule
+- Turn off code rule (and thus remove indent limit)
+- disable rules
 - better "cross-language" AST representation
 - differing behaviour of linkify and normalize_url/commonmark_extras test failures
 - quote characters for smart-quotes and lang_prefix for fence